ivanrusanov/ib-custom/README.md

 The goal of this project is to present an easy-to-use REST API to access data in Interactive Brokers Trader Workstation (TWS).

 ## Requirements
-- Python 3.6 or higher
+- Python 3.6 or higher and PIP
 - A running TWS or IB Gateway application (version 972 or higher)

 Make sure the API port of the TWS is enabled (https://interactivebrokers.github.io/tws-api/initial_setup.html)

 If you need to host IB Custom not on the same machine TWS is running on you also need to disable "Allow connections from localhost only" checkbox in TWS API settings.

+## Installation/Deployment
+1. Download this repository
+2. Set TWS IP-address and Port in *settings.ini* (only if it is running on the separate machine)
+3. In terminal go to the project root and install python packages using `pip install -r requirements.txt`
+4. Run server with `python main.py`
+5. You can perform health-check with `curl http://localhost:5000/health`

 ## Endpoints